krwenholz/Resume/resume.md

 Software Development Engineer I and II Warehouse Deals\null\hfill May 2013 - January 2016

-Cut my teeth with an incredible engineering team working in a messy and expensive part of the logistics chain: automating manual workflows, improving inventory tracking, reducing translation errors with tooling, automating software deployments, and teaching and learning through talks and writing.

-**Languages and frameworks**: Java, Spring, AWS

 \ornamentbreak

 ### CentsLess LLC, Tacoma, WA

 Co-Lead Engineer\null\hfill May 2012 - January 2013

-Built Lendingshack.com, a site for peer to peer sharing

 **Languages and frameworks**: Python, Django, Bootstrap, Heroku